 Paula Yensen has always been involved in her community, first as an activist and volunteer, and more recently as an elected official.
 She's traveled to Uganda, Peru and Guatemala to help build infrastructure for schools and small villages.
 She's been a national volunteer advisor for Girl Scouts, and delivered Thanksgiving meals to shut-ins and the poor.
 At the local level, Paula believes we can leverage this kind of community involvement with government resources to make a lasting difference.

 In 2001 Paula made the decision to run for the Lake in the Hills Village Board because she was interested in preserving the environmental quality of our community.
 She worked hard to listen to the voters during the campaign, and made a promise to represent their concerns.
 Against all odds, she won that campaign and served two terms on the Village Board.
-She has been elected three times to the McHenry County Board, in 2008, 2012 and 2016.
+She has now been elected four times to the McHenry County Board, in 2008, 2012, 2016 and 2020.
+She is the only Democrat to ever be elected to more than one term.

 Paula believes that government must be focused on service to the public.
 Her simple philosophy: "Be fair, be effective, and respect the taxpayer."